well1791/belief-systems/chapters/chapter01.md

 > Belief systems defines a set of systems that we have accepted already as true to ourselves.

-I think the concept is partially good, so, not good enough; that's why the rest of the chapters are important.
+Although I like that concept, I think it's not good enough; that's why the rest of the chapters are important.